 When verifying coverage with your insurance provider, please understand there is a difference between medical insurance plans and routine vision plans.
 Northwest Eye DOES NOT accept vision plans.
 If you schedule a routine eye exam with us and you have a vision plan, you will be responsible for paying for the appointment.
-If you have a medical insurance plan, we may be able to bill your medical insurance plan depending on the nature the visit, since Northwest Eye is considered a specialty medical practice.
+If you have a medical insurance plan, we may be able to bill your medical insurance plan depending on the nature of the visit, since Northwest Eye is considered a specialty medical practice.

-Be Eye Wise and know that even if you have invested in a vision coverage, we will may bill charges to your insurance company, as most carriers will reduce your allowable amount, even if you don’t technically have vision as a covered benefit under your insurance plan.
+Be Eye Wise and know that even if you have invested in vision coverage, we will bill charges to your insurance company, as most carriers will reduce your allowable amount, even if you don’t technically have vision as a covered benefit under your insurance plan.

 What is the difference between a routine eye exam and a medical eye exam?

 Please review the following links and continue reading to better understand the difference between routine and medical eye care.

 A comprehensive eye exam can be performed by either an ophthalmologist or an optometrist.
 It may include an ophthalmic assistant or ophthalmic technician completing the following portions of the exam:

 - A refraction or visual acuity test.